 South of Strasbourg is the popular day-trip destination of Colmar.
 Many towns were ransacked during the French Revolution, but Colmar managed to emerge nearly unscathed, so the old city centre has buildings ranging from the 13th century to the neo-baroque early 20th century.
 If you’re a fan of the Studio Ghibli film Howl’s Moving Castle, you will quickly notice the landscape of this animated film is heavily based on Colmar.
 It’s really worth booking a tour on one of the little boats in Little Venice, as well as one of the little train tours, as you see two completely different parts of the town.
 Remember to look up, as the houses are painted with complicated details all the way up to the eaves.
 Colmar is gorgeous any time of year, but it’s truly spectacular from May onwards, when all the flower boxes are out with their riots of colourful flowers tumbling down.
 You’re right in the middle of Riesling central here, so make time for a meal of local specialties like tarte flambée, a thin-crust sort of pizza with a creamy cheese, lardons, and onions, and pair it with a local wine.
 Coq au Riesling is of course a traditional dish here, which is chicken poached in the local white wine.
 It’s often served with potatoes or Spätzle.
 This is a very easy town to navigate with kids with its small scale and many courtyards.
 Colmar is a quick 30-minute train journey from Strasbourg (book your train here in English

 Just north of Colmar is Riquewihr.
-This is tiny walled medieval village right in the middle of the region’s vineyards, and it is properly picturesque – in fact it has been named one of les plus beaux villages de France, or one of the most beautiful French villages.
+This is tiny walled medieval village right in the middle of the region’s vineyards, and it is properly picturesque – in fact it has been named one of les plus beaux villages de France, or one of the most beautiful French villages, and it’s on the Alsace Wine Route.
 It is almost entirely preserved from the 16th century, and every corner is an Instagram moment waiting to happen.

 We were there in February, when it’s probably at its least attractive and we still had a lovely time.
-You can climb the hills in the vineyards (if you’re with kids, keep them away from the vines, this is someone’s livelihood after all) above the town, and wander the streets.
+You can climb the hills in the vineyards (if you’re with kids, keep them away from the vines, this is someone’s livelihood after all) above the town the gorgeous views over the vines, and wander the streets.
 The restaurants here don’t really cater to budget travellers, though lunch set menus are not too bad, so I’d suggest heading back before the dinner hour.
 You can also check out Kayersburg Castle ruins above the town.
 Riquewihr is not served by the train, but it’s a 25-minute drive from Colmar.
 You can take a guided tour of several of the surrounding villages from Colmar, which solves the transport problem.

 Europe’s biggest theme park is probably one you’ve never heard of.
 Europa Park is in the Black Forest, and has been run by the same family since its opening in the 1975.
 There are 13 roller coasters, and regions all over the 950 thousand square meter park for Russia, Sweden, Germany, France, Italy, Greece, Iceland and many more.
 There are loads of water rides, themed hotels and restaurants for many of the regions, and endless shows and entertainment.
 Anyone who has grown up in the region will get misty eyed at the mentioned of Europa-Park, remembering fondly school trips and special summer holidays.
 The park still closes for the winter months, so check ahead for opening times.
 You can arrange for private transfers to and from the park from Strasbourg.